aopreni/MORFEInvariantManifold.jl/README.md

 ## Intallation

-This package is currently an unregistered Julia package, hence to add it to your packages simply add it using the URL of the repository:
+This package is currently an unregistered Julia package, hence to add it to your packages use the URL of the repository:

 `] add https://github.com/aopreni/MORFEInvariantManifold.jl`